 Muscles that move the skeleton are composed of long individual cells called myofibers.
 Skeletal muscles are built from myofibers and a set of three supportive connective tissue wrappings: endomysium, perimysium, and epimysium (Figure 5-1A).

 Structural features of skeletal muscles and muscle cells.
 A. Connective tissue wrappings in skeletal muscle.
 The epimysium surrounds the entire muscle and is continuous with tendons at the ends.
 The perimysium surrounds groups of muscle cells (myofibers) called fascicles.
 A basal lamina, the endomysium, surrounds each myofiber.
 B. Myofibrils inside myofibers.
-Myofibrils consist of linear chains of ...
+Myofibrils consist of ...